You have really tried to figure out how to overcome overeating, I know you have…

 Eliminating this can be hard to do especially with the sugar-laden world we live in.
 Try cutting it out for a week or so.
 I think you will be amazed at the diminished cravings and ability to stop eating at the first sign of physical fullness.

 -Candace Playforth, Health Coach, Writer & Blogger at CandacePlayforth.com.

 I hope you have found these quotes helpful.
-While different coaches have different approaches, each tip has its own life-changing qualities.
+While different coaches have different approaches on how to overcome overeating, each tip has its own life-changing qualities.